f-heeger/two_marker_metabarcoding/README.md

     * Manually download the [general FASTA release](https://unite.ut.ee/repository.php) of UNITE that you want to use and unpack it
     * Create a folder called `sh_general_release_all_<unite_version>` in your `dbFolder` where `<unite_verstion>` is the version string you gave for the `unite_version` in the config file (e.g. 01.08.2015)
     * copy the fasta file, that was in your download from the UNITE website into the new folder and rename it to: `sh_general_release_dynamic_all_<unite_version>.fasta` where `<unite_verstion>` is the version string you gave for the `unite_version` in the config file (e.g. 01.08.2015)
+* **Frequency Table**: run `snakemake -s metabarcoding.snakemake.py freq_table.tsv` to create `freq_table.tsv`, which is the same as the OTU table except, that is does not contain taxonomic classifications and the fact that the read numbers are normalized to the total number of reads in that sample (i.e. relative read counts considering total number of reads in that sample instead of absolute read counts).